sagemath/trac_to_gh/Issue 124.md

 # Issue 124: Fix string comma errors with DihedralGroup(n) where n = 1,2 or 3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/124

 Original creator: moretti